sdc-china/IDA-doc/_posts/2020-09-29-installation-migrate-ida-from-v2-to-v3.md

 ## 2.1 Please refer to section 1.1 to edit [IDA_HOME]/conf/**ida.properties** under **conf** folder.

+**Note:** Please comment spring.datasource.driver-class-name, spring.datasource.url, spring.datasource.username, spring.datasource.password and jasypt.encryptor.password fileds.

 ## 2.2 Please refer to 1.2 to repack ida-web.war

 ## 2.3 Please refer to 1.3 to stop your running IDA Application

 ## 2.4 Please refer to the doc [Installing IDA Application][2] to config the server.xml file.

-## 2.5 Please copy you database driver to the folder according the configuration in server.xml.
+## 2.5 Please copy you database driver to the folder according the library field configuration in server.xml.

-## 2.6 Execute migrate-<DATABASE_TYPE>-v2.7.x-v3.0.0.sql
+## 2.6 Execute migrate-\<DATABASE_TYPE\>-v2.7.x-v3.0.0.sql

-## 2.7 Replace ida-web.war and Restart your server.
+## 2.7 Replace ida-web.war and Restart your liberty server.

 ## 2.8 Please refer to 1.6 to migrate conf/ida.properties old values to 'Settings' page